hspereboom/BasicFileServer/README.md

 ### Integration
 The main package (namespace) is `BFS`; please rebrand at will.
+There are no dependencies outside OOTB Java itself.

 ### Configuration
 The config file `.arachnid` should be available as a resource to the system CL,